Climate Smart Communities Resources and Services

 Sign up with DEC Delivers to learn about new resources, funding opportunities, and upcoming webinars and workshops from the Climate Smart Communities Program.

-Climate Smart Communities Grant Program
+Climate Smart Communities Grant Program - Now Open

 - Construction of natural resiliency measures